sisyphi/plus-one/README.md

 - [x] uiux: show length of guess to compare to last answer
 - [x] feat: move game logic to backend
 - [] perf: optimize validation
-  - create master graph for data
+  - [x] create master graph for data
-  - generate graph based on starting signature
+  - [x] create subgraph based on starting signature
-  - compress it
+  - [] compress it
-  - send it to client
+  - [] send it to client
-  - save data in local storage / indexedDB / cache (choose which one)
+  - [] save data in local storage / indexedDB / cache (choose which one)
-  - use data for front end validation
+  - [] use data for front end validation

 ## DEV LOG